hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

         - circuit switching
         - message switching
         - packet switching
+- stuff 2 (compared to Hubs)
+    - examine data packets
+    - to determine where to send them
+    - store information about MAC addresses of devices
+    - more efficient (bandwidth usage)
+        - as they do not self data to all devices
+    - lower latency
+        - eg: can ehance gaming
 - types
     - L2 switch
         - in L3 (data link layer) of OSI model